About Sarah Reidy

 I have a wide scope of experience and have worked with diverse groups of people in a variety of settings, including clients in the legal field, the medical field, those struggling with substance abuse, and survivors of domestic and sexual violence through private practice, hospitals, clinics, shelters, and outreach centers.

 The one consistent theme has been the trauma that my clients have experienced and the difficulty they had because they were not given the skills to handle it.
 As a result, my theoretical orientation is eclectic, as I think flexibility is essential to working with individuals who have a wide range of needs.
 The theories that I use the most are cognitive behavioral therapy, Motivational Interviewing, acceptance and commitment therapy, empowerment theory, solution-focused theory, Adlerian theory, relational theory, and Somatic Experiencing.
 Using this framework, I believe that people are the experts on themselves and parents are the experts on their children.
-My role is to provide insight and ideas when people feel “stuck” and to help them better understand how to use their strengths and resources.
+My role is to provide insight and ideas when people

 - Motor Vehicle Collisions